 I use my favorite buttermilk pancake recipe as the base for this funfetti version.
 I love this basic pancake recipe because it makes the fluffiest, softest, most tender buttermilk pancakes I’ve ever had.
 This recipe is my all-star pancake recipe and I published it (with lots of blueberries!) in my cookbook earlier this year.
 Have you tried them yet?

 I changed the recipe ever so slightly by adding a touch more flour and sugar, a little almond extract, extra vanilla extract, and a whole lotta sprinkles.
 The extracts, along with the melted butter, gives these pancakes a buttery cake batter taste that will make your head spin.
-Paired with the sweet vanilla glaze, it’s absolutely considered dessert.
+Paired with the sweet vanilla icing, it’s absolutely considered dessert.
 At breakfast time.
 You are welcome.

 Because there are so many brightly colored sprinkles going into this pancake batter, let me take a moment to emphasize how important it is to avoid over-mixing.

 Over-mixing your pancake batter will turn it a putrid purple/green/brown from all the sprinkles’ color.
 Not at all appetizing.
 You see those golden and white pancakes above?
 I had to use the lightest hand folding in the sprinkles.
 It’s possible to do, so just take your time.
 Stirring the sprinkles is not a race.
 Sloooooow and steady.
 Also!
 Over-mixing will give your pancakes a dense, tough texture.
 A far, far cry from the fluffy stack of rainbow pancakes you see here today.
 Yuck.

 As you may have caught on by now, these are buttermilk pancakes.
 Buttermilk is an imperative ingredient in them!
 You would be shocked to hear how often I’m asked if peanut butter can be left out of peanut butter cookies (?) or if chocolate can be left out of chocolate brownies (I’m not kidding).
 Buttermilk’s lactic acid, as well as its quiet tangy taste, is required in this buttermilk pancake recipe.
 I used low fat; full fat is just fine.